TuyaInc/tuyasmart_home_android_sdk_doc/en/resource/Home_Manager.md

-## Home Management Class
+## Home Management

-The ITuyaHomeManager provides changes related to creating home, obtaining the home list and monitoring home, and it can be obtained by invoking the `TuyaHomeSdk.getHomeManagerInstance()`.
+The ITuyaHomeManager provides operations related to creating home, obtaining the home list and monitoring home status change.
+It can be obtained by invoking the `TuyaHomeSdk.getHomeManagerInstance()`.

 ## HomeBean Field Information
 | field | type | describe |